Tinram/MySQL/README.md

 Uses Bash for server portability.

-(Even Perl, as an alternative, would sometimes require a dependency to be installed on some servers.)
+(Even Perl, as an alternative, will sometimes require a dependency to be installed on some servers.)

 ### Set-up

     chmod 744 mysql_vars.sh

 ### Usage